December 5, 2018 - 2:00 PM

-Employment is certainly preferred over the inverse, and staying flexible and accepting new tasks in addition to your regular technical communication work can help you grow your skills and career as well.
-After 14 years of writing technical documentation for software, I’ve seen many technical communicators come and go (myself included), and I found that taking the initiative and being a team player and a leader by volunteering for, and accepting, new and additional tasks will help you to improve your deliverables, stay relevant in the company, get promoted, and ensure that you remain employed.
+Employment is certainly preferred over the inverse, but staying flexible and accepting new tasks in addition to your regular technical communication work can help you grow your skills and career as well.
+Throughout my career, I’ve seen many technical communicators come and go (myself included) and found that taking the initiative, being a team player, and volunteering for and accepting new and additional tasks will help you improve your documentation, stay relevant in the company, get promoted, and directly ensure you remain employed.

-Sometimes I’m asked by a manager or project manager to work on new tasks, and other times I must seek them out.
-Because technical communicators have so many transferable skills (excellent verbal and written communication skills, understanding of the user experience, attention to detail, etc.), it’s logical that managers would look to us for additional tasks, such as:
+Because technical communicators have so many transferable skills (excellent verbal and written communication skills, understanding of the user experience, attention to detail, etc.), it’s logical that managers would seek us out for additional tasks, such as: